mikadosoftware/devmanual/newbook.rst

 This book tries to cover a lot of ground.
 Ostensibly, we are simply laying out the *best practises* for a modern software team.
-I have been working in, leading and hiring such teams for twenty years (and yes I do feel old thank you for asking!).
-But the interweb is full of humblebragging lists like "you should do X, I did, ain't it cool" - but I find them actively unhelpful.
-Without knowing *why* a certain practise is "best" then it is hard to resist the siren call of the latest fashion fad (of which the software industry has so many we can laugh at the Milanese fashion houses.
+I have been working in, leading and hiring such teams for twenty years (and yes, I do feel old thank you for asking!).

+I do not want this to be another humblebragging list of the form "you should do X, I did, ain't it cool" - because I find them actively unhelpful, for two major reasons.

+Firstly, Without knowing *why* a certain practise is "best" then it is hard to resist the siren call of the latest fashion fad (of which the software industry has so many we can laugh at the Milanese fashion houses.
 "Oh, you have a new colour to deal with this *season*.
-Well apparently this sprint I have to re-implement a ten year testing regieme").

-So we do cover modern best practises.
-But with added *Why*.
+Let me show you how often a client can change their minds in a two week sprint."

+Secondly, they don't cover the whole field.
+Reading about one startups marvellous new medicine for log management does not give you a sense of how well they are doing with the thirty other vital areas like CI, project management etc.  And it does not give you an idea for how much effort is left over after logging is tied up and ready to be left well alone.

+So I wanted to get my own best practises out of my head and onto both scripts and paper.

+I have tried to do two closely entwined things here - to write the "how to set up a new company from scratch", and to write the how to as a form of literate programming.
+To show my workings, from the start.

+This is possible because of DevOps - that is there exists a set of scripts that will produce a fully working company - it is not something locked up in the brains of talented people.
+(What is locked up is the understanding needed to recreate or adjust the scripts - that is never abstracted away)

 I use building a dashboard for a new CTO of a hypothetical company as the core of this book.
 The dashboard is a good way for a new CTO to gather the data needed and project it back out.
 It is by no means easy to gather the right data by the way.
 Which is kind of the point.

-There are real working code examples, an actual dashboard you can run in your own organisation or team.

 And there is the why.
 The history of software development is short and yet we forget many of its lessons.
 Why are some of these practises